red-gate/ks/ks4/ks4.md

         path: /mounted-ks4-src/app/src
     ```

-    The reference it in the webserver image section
+    Then reference it in the webserver image section

     ```yaml
     volumeMounts: